boredcodebyk/minttask/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/boredcodebyk/minttask?color=%23fffcf3&logoColor=%231c1c17&style=for-the-badge)

+## !!
+This is development branch, everything here is likely to be unstable !!

 A simple todo manager for Android made using Flutter with Material Design 3.

 ## Features